LIFE STORY

 True, Japan paid a claimed 45 billion dollars in aid after 1979 for China’s reconstruction.

-But Japan’s nationalists, together with indicted war criminals released early from prison, were long ago objecting to the aid-giving, and plotting anti-China policies in the name of anti-communism.
+But those nationalists, together with indicted war criminals released early from prison, were long ago objecting to the aid-giving, and plotting anti-China policies in the name of anti-communism.

-Instead of repaying with virtue for the harm they caused China, they repay with continued antagonism.
+Instead of repaying with virtue for the wartime harm they caused China, they repay with continued antagonism.

-Within a few years from prison release and with CIA help, they had created conservative political groups able to take power from the anti-war groups, the Socialist Party in particular, that had emerged strongly in immediate postwar years.
+Within a few years from prison release, and with CIA help, they had created conservative political groups able to take power from the anti-war groups, the Socialist Party in particular, that had emerged so strongly in immediate postwar years.

 Relying on pumped up territorial claims they have been able to go further and convert the nation to their anti-China views, and to build an army to match.